ap-gaming-co/ap-gaming-integration-doc/appendix/appendix-1-json-data-request-description-of-wagering-api-en.md

 </table>

-:heavy_check_mark: 	: The property is always present in JSON data. 该属性始终存在于 JSON 数据中。</br>
+:heavy_check_mark: 	: The property is always present in JSON data.</br>
-:white_check_mark: 	: The property is present in JSON data only if its value is not NULL. 仅当该属性值不为 NULL 时，该属性才会出现在 JSON 数据中。</br>
+:white_check_mark: 	: The property is present in JSON data only if its value is not NULL.</br>
-\-	: The property is not applicable in the corresponding context. 该属性不适用在相应的文本中。
+\-	: The property is not applicable in the corresponding context.